GreatScottyMac/cascade-memory-bank/README.md

    > **Note**: This repository version controls these files as it is the reference implementation.

 3. **Start Using**
-   - Begin any conversation with Cascade
+   - Begin by telling Cascade: "Follow the protocol in your .windsurfrules"
-   - Memory bank initializes automatically
+   - Memory bank initializes and loads all context
-   - Project context builds naturally through your interactions
+   - Project context updates automatically in real-time

 ## 📁 Memory Bank Structure